Constraining the weights of Stokes Polytopes using BCFW recursions for Phi^4: Amplitudes for massless planar theory

 \subsection{$\phi^4$ amplitudes from Stokes Polytopes}

-In \cite{3,4}, the authors extended the seminal work of \cite{1} to show that the planar amplitudes for massless $\phi^4$ theory can be obtained from the positive geometries of a polytope of dimension $\left(\frac{n-4}{2}\right)$ known as Stokes polytopes.
+In \cite{3,4}, the authors extended the seminal work of \cite{1} to show that the planar amplitudes for massless $\phi^4$ theory can be obtained from the positive geometries of a polytope of dimensions $N=\left(\frac{n-4}{2}\right)$ known as Stokes polytopes.

-A positive geometry, for example polygons and polytopes, is a closed geometry with boundaries or facets of all co-dimensions.
-There is a unique meromorphic differential form $\Omega$ that is canonically associated with a positive geometry whose form is fixed by the requirement of having logarithmic singularities at the boundaries and the residue at the boundary is equal to the canonical form of the boundary \cite{11}.
+A positive geometry, for example, that of polygons and polytopes, is a closed geometry with boundaries or facets of all co-dimensions.
+There is a unique meromorphic differential form $\Omega$ that is canonically associated with a positive geometry whose form is fixed by the requirement of having logarithmic singularities at the boundaries and the residue at these is equal to the canonical form of the boundary \cite{11}.
 These canonical forms link the positive geometries to the scattering amplitudes.

-For the analysis of planar amplitudes, the planar kinematic variables are used.
+For the analysis of planar amplitudes the planar kinematic variables are used.
 These variables are defined as

 where $p_i$ represents the momentum of the $i$-th particle.
-The Mandelstam variables can be expressed in terms of planar variables as
+The Mandelstam variables can be expressed in terms of the planar variables as

 For the $\phi^4$ amplitudes, the quadrangulations of an $n$-gon, where n is always even, are considered (figure \ref{fig:2}, \ref{fig:3}).
 The total number of ways to completely quadrangulate an $n=(2I+2)$-gon is equal to the Fuss-Catalan number $F_I=\frac{1}{2I+1}\left({3I \atop I}\right)$.
 Each quadrangulation of the $n$-gon is associated with a planar Feynman graph with propagators $X_{a_{1}},\ldots, X_{a_{\frac{n-4}{2}}}$.
-Unlike the planar $\phi^3$ amplitudes\footnote[1]{The massless planar $\phi^3$ amplitudes can be obtained from the canonical form associated to a polytope known as Associahedron \cite{2}.}, the $\phi^4$ amplitudes cannot be constructed from a unique canonical form related to a positive geometry.
-In $\phi^4$, for a given number of particles $n=2I+2$, there is $F_I$ number of Stokes polytopes whose weighted sum gives the full amplitude.
-These weights are constrained by the factorization of the amplitudes at the physical poles.
+Unlike the planar $\phi^3$ amplitudes\footnote[1]{The massless planar $\phi^3$ amplitudes is obtained from the canonical form associated to the \\ Associahedron~\cite{2}.}, the $\phi^4$ amplitudes cannot be constructed from a unique canonical form related to a positive geometry.
+In $\phi^4$, for a given number of particles $n=(2I+2)$, there are $F_I$ number of Stokes polytopes whose weighted sum gives the full amplitude.
+These weights are constrained by the factorization of the amplitudes at the BCFW poles.